livinin82/steamdeck-pirates-cove/README.md

 Launchers are apps built for Linux that allow you to play games from other Launcher based game companies.
 Heroic, Bottles, and Lutris are the mainly discussed ones.
 These add a few more things some games may need to run efficiently or properly at all.
 While these are a preferred method for ease of use, keep in mind this is another layer between your game and SteamOS so at times troubleshooting it may be a little more difficult.
 These also usually come with Wine configuration, login support for launchers, the option to add shortcuts to Steam, and a whole slew of other features allowing you to do less tinkering and kind of just get going.

 ### Decky Plugins
-[//]: (Talk about them breaking with each update and being the cause of issues at times)

 ---

 ## Apps you NEED TO have installed